 - Using to create competitive differentiation and capture market share

 The information will give you a framework for assessing your situation at <company name>.
-I'm wondering if you'd like to talk with me and one of the partners here at Smith, Smith & Smith on March 23.
+I'm wondering if you'd like to talk with me and one of the partners here at Smith & Jones on March 23.

-Example 2: My name is Jane Smith, and I am with Smith, Smith & Smith.
-We're a <insert type of firm>.
-As a part of that work, we have just completed a benchmark study where <industry> firms rate over 350 major suppliers in those areas critical in deciding who they will do business with.
+Example 2: My name is Jane Smith, and I am with Widgets Co.
+We're a <insert type of company>.
+As a part of that work, we have just completed a benchmark study where <industry> companies rate over 350 major suppliers in those areas critical in deciding who they will do business with.

 What we've been doing as a way of introducing ourselves is sharing with select suppliers some survey details specific to you: